Plan Your Event

 - Local Health Departments.
 Check out your state or local health department website.
 Most have programs that focus on teens or drug abuse prevention.
 They can work with you to find a person or other resources to help bring the science to your event.

 - Local Colleges and Universities.
 Go to your local university’s website to find people in departments—like psychology, psychiatry, or neurology—that might be interested in working with you.
-Explain about NDFW and see if a professor, researcher, or graduate student with a background in addiction science would be willing volunteer.
+Explain about NDAFW and see if a professor, researcher, or graduate student with a background in addiction science would be willing volunteer.

 Brush up on Your Drug Facts Knowledge